df15h-moddable/df15h-unreal/docs/ce/3_configure/mods/1_systems/2_emberlight/README.md

 - Emberlight
 - Chroma 2 (included in Emberlight)
-- IQoL Improved Quality of Life (superseded by Tot! suite)
+- IQoL Improved Quality of Life (superseded by Tot!)